-The State Pension is a qualifying benefit provided by the UK government.
+The state pension is a qualifying benefit provided by the UK government.

-State pension age for men and women is currently 66, although this is set to rise to 68 over the next few years.
+The state pension age for men and women is currently 66, although this is set to rise to 68 over the next few years.

 The amount you get depends on how long you have been paying National Insurance (NI).

 To get the full new state pension of £179.60 a week, you must have paid National Insurance for 35 years.

 You’ll need a minimum of 10 qualifying years to get any state pension, which would give you around £51 per week.